oseeinz/aws-jenkins-terraform/README.md

 ## Setup Bucket

-You will need to create a bucket and reference the bucket name in the following section of `main.tf`:
+You will need to create a bucket and reference the bucket name in the following section of `s3_backend.tf`:

 ```
 terraform {